Umbrella Insurance: What It Is, How It Works, and When It Makes Sense

 In our experience, umbrella insurance discussions are rarely about expecting something bad to happen.
 More often, they are about helping clients align their liability protection with the life they have built over time.

-Many clients who explore umbrella insurance aren’t trying to buy another policy.
-They simply want to understand whether their current protection still makes sense.
+Many clients we speak with who explore umbrella insurance aren’t necessarily looking to buy another policy.
+They simply want to understand whether their current protection still makes sense for their life and financial future.

 Over time, financial situations change: